AdguardTeam/KnowledgeBaseVPN/docs/vpn-for-browser-extensions/overview.md

 ### Choosing a DNS server

 By default, the [system DNS server](https://kb.adguard.com/en/general/dns-filtering#what-is-dns) provided by your ISP is selected, but it may compromise your privacy.
-With the AdGuard VPN Browser extension, you can select a DNS server that provides better speed and security, and even blocks ads or potentially dangerous domains.
+With AdGuard VPN Browser extension, you can select a DNS server that provides better speed and security, and even blocks ads or potentially dangerous domains.
 Brief descriptions under the names of DNS servers will help you navigate and make your decision.

 Learn more about [DNS servers from various providers](https://kb.adguard.com/ru/general/dns-providers).